 "At the trial, Special Investigator Griffith testified that through binoculars, he observed the appellant, a known liquor violator, placing two large cardboard boxes (each of which contained six gallons of untaxed whiskey), into a 1961 Buick.
 The observations were made from a field belonging to another, about 50 yards from the appellant's house.
 This did not constitute an illegal search."
+1

-Use of High-Power Telescope To See Inside a Hotel Room Is an Unlawful Search:
+Use of High-Power Telescope To See Inside a Hotel Room an Unlawful Search:

 Police made a binocular search of a hotel room through the uncurtained window by means of a powerful telescope on a hilltop a quarter of a mile from the hotel.
+There were no buildings or other locations closer to the hotel from which anyone could see into the hotel room.
 By using the telescope, the police observed a well-known gambling sheet.
 The court held the defendant had a reasonable expectation that no one could see into his room under these circumstances: "[I]t is inconceivable that the government can intrude so far into an individual's home that it can detect the material he is reading and still not be considered to have engaged in a search."